Last night I saw the rings of Saturn

 spreads its blue wings over the window

-of the house across from mine
+of the house across the street

 where someone’s husband pressed a gun